 Pro Account holders are able to access true ECN-like spreads as low as 0.0 pips on major forex pairs with no additional flat rate commission fees.
 Pro Accounts have lower leverage limits than FXTM’s ECN and ECN Zero Accounts, with the ability to use maximum leverage of 200:1.

 FXTM clients’ can choose between MetaTrader 4 and MetaTrader 5.
 Although many forex and CFD traders’ prefer MT4, MT5 offers more tools to develop complex trading strategies such as multi-currency backtesting, market depth, netting, and a more extensive collection of technical indicators.

 MetaQuotes platforms provide an extensive range of trading and risk management tools.
 These include:

-Although not regulated by MAS, FXTM is overseen by CySEC in Cyprus, IFSC in Belize, the FCA in the UK, as well as the FSB in South Africa.
+Although not regulated by MAS, FXTM is overseen by CySEC in Cyprus, the FCA in the UK, as well as the FSB in South Africa.
 Traders in Singapore will join Exinity Limited which is regulated by the Financial Services Commission (FSC) of Mauritius.